mattcanty/blog/content/blog/2021-01-17-learning-to-play-guitar/index.md

 5. **Focus on the Instrument** If you're doing this right, then you'll probably have a little moment where you re-enter the room after playing.
 Again, this was something I picked up in The Inner Game of Music.
 There are ways of obtaining a focus on the instrument:
    1. Look at the instrument.
 Sounds obvious, but it really works!
    2. Close your eyes
-   3. Focus on your left hand
+   3. Look at your left hand
-   4. Focus on your right hand
+   4. Look at your right hand
    5. Sing quietly to yourself the tune you are playing (no one is listening)

 Don't give up.
 Playing guitar is a long game.
 But with these tips, you will improve.
-I would like to share now, a video I recorded today.
+I'm sharing a video I recorded today.
 It inspired me to write these tips.
 I wouldn't normally share something which I consider to be so rough around the edges.
 I leave my personal thoughts on the video below.

 <iframe src="https://drive.google.com/file/d/1P6W-0j8_PoNMW5mBJeqvSlH8iJashbFv/preview" height="500"></iframe>